syncfusion-content/uwp-docs/uwp/Radial-Menu/Checkable-Items.md

 ## Group Name

-The GroupName property of the SfRadialMenu item can be used to group the items in the same level.
+The GroupName property of the UWP Radial Menu item can be used to group the items in the same level.
 This property is useful when the CheckMode property of those items is set to RadioButton.

 ### IsChecked

-IsChecked property of SfRadialMenu item can be used to get or set the checked state of an item.
+IsChecked property of UWP Radial Menu item can be used to get or set the checked state of an item.

 {% tabs %}